groupdocs-parser/GroupDocs.Parser-Reference-Tutorials/content/english/net/word-document-processing/extract-text-from-specific-page-in-word-document/_index.md

 ### Can I extract structured data from documents using GroupDocs.Parser?
 Absolutely, GroupDocs.Parser enables extraction of text, images, metadata, and even tables from documents.
 ### How can I integrate GroupDocs.Parser into my .NET project?
-Simply install the GroupDocs.Parser package via NuGet or download the DLL from the website and reference it in your project.
+Simply install the GroupDocs.Parser package via NuGet or download the DLL from the website and tutorials it in your project.
 ### Is GroupDocs.Parser suitable for batch processing of documents?
 Yes, you can batch process multiple documents efficiently using GroupDocs.Parser.
 ### Does GroupDocs.Parser offer support and assistance for developers?